hillnz/ab-flasher/readme.md

+# ⚠️ WORK IN PROGRESS ⚠️

 # ab-flasher

-Simple tool to implement an A/B partition image update strategy for a device.
+Simple tool to implement an A/B partition image update strategy for a Raspberry Pi.
-Currently supports Raspberry Pi.

 ## What it does